After quake and avalanche, Everest climber not yet ready to quit

 Injured avalanche survivors were flown down the mountain on Sunday, but many of the more than 300 foreign climbers attempting to scale Everest were staying put for the time being.

-Phil Crampton, expedition leader of New York-based climbing outfit Altitude Junkies, said on Sunday wasn't yet clear whether his team would pull out of base camp or press on.
+Phil Crampton, expedition leader of New York-based climbing outfit Altitude Junkies, said on Sunday that many teams were hunkering down.
+It wasn't yet clear whether his team would pull out of base camp or press on.

 Crampton was on the 8,850-metre (29,035-foot) mountain a year ago when an avalanche struck the Khumbu icefalls, killing 16 sherpa mountain guides, in what was until now the worst climbing tragedy on Everest.